EMI-Group/evorl/README.md

 # Installation

-EvoRL is based on `jax`.
+EvoRL is developed on the top of `jax`.
 So `jax` should be installed first, please follow [JAX official installation guide](https://jax.readthedocs.io/en/latest/quickstart.html#installation).
 Since EvoRL is currently under development, we recommend installing the package from source.

 ```shell
 # Install the evorl package from source